 Brittany Hunt is a member of the Lumbee Tribe.
 She received her Ph.D. in Curriculum and Instruction at the University of North Carolina at Charlotte.
 Brittany received her Bachelor of Arts from Duke University and a Master of Social Work from UNC-Chapel Hill.
 She developed and operated the American Indian Urban Education Division at the Urban Education Collaborative.
 Her research interests include the experiences of American Indian students in education, but more specifically how the K-12 system disenfranchises Native history in the classroom and those effects on American consciousness and Native cultural identity.

-Dr. Lateefah Id-Deen is an Assistant Professor of Mathematics Education in the Department of Middle and Secondary Education at the University of Louisville.
-She completed her undergraduate degree in Mathematics Education from the University of Arkansas at Pine Bluff.
-After completing her Master’s degree in Curriculum and Instruction at Iowa State University, she taught high school mathematics in both suburban and urban contexts.
-She went on to complete her doctorate in Curriculum, Instruction, and Teacher Education at Michigan State University, with foci in Urban Education and Mathematics Education.
-Her dissertation details the connections between student-teacher relationships and learning in an urban mathematics classroom.
-Continued research examines Black students’ perspectives on their experiences in mathematics classrooms, and ways to support educators in hearing and developing practice in relation to students’ expressed interests.
-She is a Content Area and Equity Consultant for the National Science Foundation’s Designing Equity by Teaching Mathematics project.
-Currently, Dr. Id-Deen teaches mathematics methods courses for prospective mathematics teachers, specifically those preparing to teach in urban schools.
-Her research and teaching reflect her passion for creating equitable learning environments for students of color in mathematics classrooms.
+Dr. Lateefah Id-Deen is an Assistant Professor of Mathematics Education in the Department of Elementary & Early Childhood Education at the Kennesaw State University.
+She earned her doctorate in Curriculum, Instruction, and Teacher Education at Michigan State University, with foci in Mathematics Education and Urban Education.
+Her research examines marginalized students’ perspectives on their experiences in mathematics classrooms, and ways to support educators in hearing and developing practice in relation to students’ expressed interests.
+Further, she investigates instructional practices that promote student-teacher relationships, affirm mathematics identities and cultivate belongingness to support students’ learning experiences in mathematics classrooms.
+Her research and teaching reflect her passion for creating equitable learning environments for historically marginalized students in mathematics classrooms.

 Dr. Joshua Kirven is an associate professor in the Department of Social Work at Winthrop University and Part-Time Instructor at North Carolina A&T State University in Greensboro, NC.
 He is a research-practitioner with over twenty years of experience as an educator-practitioner.
 Joshua’s research areas are fatherhood engagement and impact, neighborhood adversity and safety, prosocial youth development and sports culture influence and academic achievement.
 He has an array of practice experience with solution-oriented, evidence-based interventions and macro programming across communities and public-private sectors in the area of socially conscious capitalism.
 He is a Fulbright Scholar and graduate of Hampton University, University of South Carolina and The Ohio State University, respectively.